Service Charter

 Conduct of a registered health service practitioner

-If you have concerns about the conduct or performance of a registered medical practitioner, you can complain to the Australian Health Practitioner Regulation Agency (Ahpra).
+If you have concerns about the conduct or performance of a registered medical practitioner, you can notify the Australian Health Practitioner Regulation Agency (Ahpra).

 Defective health-related products

-You may have noticed a defect or fault with a health-related product you have purchased, for example, hearing aids, dentures etc. Contact Consumer Protection at the Department of Mines, Industry Regulations and Safety to make a complaint.
+You may have noticed a defect or fault with a health-related product you have purchased (e.g., hearing aids, dentures).
+Contact Consumer Protection at the Department of Mines, Industry Regulations and Safety to make a complaint.

 NDIS disability service providers

-The role of the Private Health Insurance Ombudsman is to protect the interests of private health insurance consumers in a number of ways.
+The role of the Private Health Insurance Ombudsman is to protect the interests of private health insurance consumers.
 Contact them to make an online complaint.
 This is managed through the Commonwealth Ombudsman.

 For complaints about health service providers or health care workers in other states and territories, please contact the relevant health complaints entity in that state or territory.